 Funfetti Chip Cookie Cake is made with new Funfetti chips topped with a homemade vanilla frosting and sprinkles.
 This is super easy to make and a perfect dessert for any occasion and every day!

 Nestlé Toll House released new Funfetti Morsels this year.
 They're essentially delicious chips packed with vanilla frosting with colorful specks of Funfetti.
-You can bake them in cookies, cakes, and in this recipe a cookie cake!
 This Funfetti Chip Cookie Cake is topped with vanilla buttercream and OF COURSE, more sprinkles!
 It's easy to make and a perfect dessert for any occasion.
 No dough chilling required!

 Why you'll love this recipe:

 - Has a soft buttery inside and chewier as you eat out